Condition Attributes for Access PoliciesCondition Attributes for Access Policies

 When users click an application icon after signing in to the application portal, location may be collected when the access policy is evaluated.
 If the authentication request is from a relying party through SAML, location may be collected before the user completes additional authentication.

 If you use the Portal Multifactor Authentication Policy to protect the application portal, users are prompted for permission to share location when they sign in to the portal.
 If you do not enable the policy, location is not collected during portal access.

 Administrators may be prompted to share location when they open the Cloud Administration Console.

-Note: RSA SecurID Access uses HTML5 geolocation and can collect users' location only if the users' browsers allow access to external location resolution services.
+Note: SecurID uses HTML5 geolocation and can collect users' location only if the users' browsers allow access to external location resolution services.

 If a user denies permission, the browser does not collect the location.
 As a result, a user might be denied access to certain applications, or might be asked to use a different authentication method.
 Some browsers will not prompt the user again.
 To re-enable collection at a later time, a user might need to modify the browser settings.
 You might need to instruct users on browser configuration.

 Note: If your company uses a custom portal, see the SecurID Custom Web Portal Developer's Guide for code examples that can help you build a portal that uses HTML5 geolocation to collect the location.

 Disabling Location Data Collection Disabling Location Data Collection

 SecurID recommends that you leave data collection for location enabled.
 If your company requires you to disable data collection, the Cloud Authentication Service does not collect HTML5 location data from users during authentication.
 When disabled, do not use the Trusted Location attribute in access policies.
 Also, when disabled, location calculations for the Country attribute are less accurate.
 If you must disable data collection, see Configure Company Information and Certificates for instructions.